Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 - Lacks end-to-end encryption.

-Available for: Web, Mac, Windows, Android, and iOS.
+Available for: Web, macOS, Windows, Android, and iOS.

-Pricing: Paid plans start at $6 per month.
+Pricing: Free trial available; paid plans start at $6 per month.

 Make the switch for a better email experience